 The preamble to the Construction Industry Development Board Act of 2000 states that "the specialised and risk-associated nature of construction places an onus on the public sector client to continuously improve its procurement and delivery management skill in a manner that promotes efficiency, value for money, transformation and the sustainable development of the construction industry".
-The Act accordingly tasks the CIDB amongst other things to promote best practice through the development and implementation of appropriate programmes and measures aimed at best practice and improved performance of public and private sector clients . . . . in the construction delivery process" and "identify delivery constraints in the public sector client performance and public sector capacity improvement."
+The Act accordingly tasks the CIDB amongst other things to promote best practice through the development and implementation of appropriate programmes and measures aimed at best practice and improved performance of public and private sector clients . . . . in the construction delivery process" and "identify delivery constraints in the public sector and advise the Minister on policy, practice and procedural reform in relation to public sector client performance and public sector capacity improvement."
 The Act also empowers the CIDB to "establish a knowledge centre through which industry and clients can access knowledge and experience on innovation and best practice."

-&lt;sup>w A client delivery manager is an individual who with single point accountability and access to senior client management, leads the client delivery management team, who provides leadership and direction to the delivery team, meaningfully engages with internal and external stakeholders and is held accountable for project outcomes.
+W A client delivery manager is an individual who with single point accountability and access to senior client management, leads the client delivery management team, who provides leadership and direction to the delivery team, meaningfully engages with internal and external stakeholders and is held accountable for project outcomes.
 A Delivery team is that part of the supply chain which, in relation to the physical delivery of infrastructure: